okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines.md

     - Always refer to custom visuals as "visual" or "custom visual."
 Avoid using terms like "plugin", "component" or "view".
     - Use the terms as they are defined in the [glossary](../../visuals/glossary.md).

-- **Metadata:**
-    - Each review must include the following additional metadata:
-        - Short Title
-        - Full Title
-        - Single Sentence Description
-        - Small Description (1-2 sentences)
-    - The review title and the descriptions must be engaging and appealing (e.g., "A visual that will change your life" instead of "Visual review").

 - **Highlights:**
     - Mark 2 to 5 sentences that can be highlighted on the webpage.

+- **Metadata:**
+   Include the following additional metadata (with examples):

+   - **Short Title**
+      ```
+      Smoother Trend Analysis with [Visual Name]
+      ```

+   - **Full Title**
+      ```
+      Achieving Smoother Trend Analysis with [Visual Name] in Power BI
+      ```

+   - **Single Sentence Description**
+      ```
+      [Visual Name] offers customizable options for improved
+      trend analysis and data precision in Power BI.
+      ```

+   - **Small Description**
+      ```
+      In this review, we dive into how [Visual Name] enhances trend
+      analysis in Power BI through its advanced customization options,
+      including flexible axis scaling, dynamic styling, and rich
+      interactivity.
+Whether you are visualizing complex data patterns or
+      fine-tuning your report’s aesthetics, this visual provides the tools
+      you need to create polished and highly informative line charts
+      tailored to your analytical needs.
+      ```

+   **The review title and descriptions must be meaningful and informative**, reflecting key insights or findings from the review.
+The title should highlight a significant aspect of the visual, such as its standout feature or primary use case.

 ## Legal and Ethical Considerations